tharel1/polymorphic-unity/README.md

 ### Factories

-Polymorphic Unity uses the default constructor to create objects.
+Polymorphic Unity uses the default constructor of your classes to create objects.
 If you want to use a different strategy to initialize your object, you can use the factory pattern :

 ```csharp
 // Base class ommited...